 Outstanding Liquidity Facilities.
 The Authority has previously entered into standby bond purchase agreements (constituting Liquidity Facilities under the Master Indenture) among the Authority, the Paying Agent and a Liquidity Facility Provider.
-The following table describes the Liquidity Facilities in effect as of July 1, 2024 with respect to the outstanding Series of Adjustable Rate Bonds under the Master Indenture, the name of the respective Liquidity Facility Providers, the expiration dates (unless earlier terminated or, in some cases as permitted, extended), the Bank Bond rates, terms for accelerated payments and lien levels.
-As of July 1, 2024, the aggregate principal amount of Bonds for which the Federal Home Loan Bank of Topeka provided Liquidity Facilities was \$440,215,000 (44.6%), for which Royal Bank of Canada provided Liquidity Facilities was \$350,380,000 (35.5%), for which Bank of America, National Association provided Liquidity Facilities was \$121,390,000 (12.3%) and for which Barclays Bank PLC provided Liquidity Facilities was \$74,950,000 (7.6%).
-These percentages indicate the percentages of the total principal amount of Outstanding Adjustable Rate Bonds supported by Liquidity Facilities as of July 1, 2024 and do not reflect the Liquidity Facility entered into subsequent to July 1, 2024 with respect to the 2024 Series D-2 Bonds.
+The following table describes the Liquidity Facilities in effect as of December 1, 2024 with respect to the outstanding Series of Adjustable Rate Bonds under the Master Indenture, the name of the respective Liquidity Facility Providers, the expiration dates (unless earlier terminated or, in some cases as permitted, extended), the Bank Bond rates, terms for accelerated payments and lien levels.
+As of December 1, 2024, the aggregate principal amount of Bonds for which the Federal Home Loan Bank of Topeka provided Liquidity Facilities was \$472,570,000 (41.88%), for which Royal Bank of Canada provided Liquidity Facilities was \$344,350,000 (30.52%), for which Bank of America, National Association provided Liquidity Facilities was \$119,640,000 (10.60%), for which TD Bank, N.A. provided Liquidity Facilities was \$116,940,000 (10.36%) and for which Barclays Bank PLC provided Liquidity Facilities was \$74,950,000 (6.64%).
+These percentages indicate the percentages of the total principal amount of Outstanding Adjustable Rate Bonds supported by Liquidity Facilities as of December 1, 2024 and do not reflect the Initial 2025D-2 Liquidity Facility or the Liquidity Facility the Authority expects to enter into in connection with the issuance of the 2025 Series C-2 Bonds on February 19, 2025.

 The Authority's obligations to repay the Liquidity Facility Providers prior to stated maturity or any mandatory sinking fund redemption date for any principal amounts due on any Bank Bonds outstanding under a Liquidity Facility constitute in some cases Class III Obligations under the Master Indenture and also constitute general obligations of the Authority and, for other Series, constitute Class I Obligations under the Master Indenture.
-See "PART II-CERTAIN BONDOWNERS" RISKS-Risks Related to the Liquidity Facility Providers and the Liquidity Facilities."
+See "PART II-CERTAIN BONDOWNERS' RISKS-Risks Related to the Liquidity Facility Providers and the Liquidity Facilities."